-This program is designed for students pursuing employment as a registered security guard or private security officer and shall follow the standards prescribed by section 7583.6(b) of the Business and Professions Code.
+The Security Guard Training noncredit Certificate of Completion is designed for students pursuing employment as a registered security guard or private security officer and shall follow the standards prescribed by section 7583.6(b) of the Business and Professions Code.
 The certificate will provide the student with the required training for state licensure as a Security Guard through the Bureau of Security and Investigative Services and provides the option for students to take the state mandated licensure exam in class.
 Upon completion of this training and successfully passing the state exam, the student may apply to the state for licensure as a Security Guard.
 Licensure is contingent on completing the training, obtaining a passing score on the state exam and a Livescan.
-This program prepares students for careers in Private and Proprietary Security: Private Security Guard, Loss Prevention/Assets Protection Specialist, Proprietary Security Officer, and Proprietary Investigator.
+This program prepares students for careers in Private and Proprietary Security: Private Security Guard, Loss Prevention/ Assets Protection Specialist, Proprietary Security Officer, and Proprietary Investigator.